 2012-13: Clifton was named to the USA’s U18 team for the Ivan Hlinka Tournament in August and then joined the National Team Development Program on a full-time basis – skating for the NTDP’s U18 team during the season and winning a silver medal at the 2013 U18 World Junior Championship.
 He scored 8 goals with 15 assists in 66 games.
 Clifton’s 114 penalty minutes were second-most on the team behind Michael McCarron (182).
 He played a key role for the U18 team in Sochi, logging huge amounts of ice time, particularly in key situations.
 In seven games he was -3 with 1 goal and 2 penalty minutes.
 Clifton was selected by Peterborough in the 4th round (75th overall) of the 2013 OHL Priority Draft.
 He was ranked 88th amongst North American skaters in Central Scouting’s final rankings and was selected by Phoenix in the fifth round (133rd overall) of the 2013 NHL Draft.

-While Clifton is undersized at 5’11”, he received plenty of looks with the USNTDP coming up through the junior ranks.
+Clifton is an undersized defenseman that plays a hard-hitting game normally associated with a much bigger player.
 He is a steady blueliner with a good first pass and a pretty high hockey IQ.
 His size is definitely a concern but he has not shown too much of a shyness towards the physical side of the game.
-He is a project player, but there are plenty of tools to work with.
+He is a project player, but there are plenty of tools with which to work.